total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 }
 ```

-That the constructor includes `public` before the `value` prameter and `private` before the `max` parameter.
+That the constructor includes `public` before the `value` parameter and `private` before the `max` parameter.
 In JavaScript, this compiles down to code which assigns the parameters to properties on the class:

 ```typescript
 class Rating {